2024 NAPA Auto Parts 150 (Kern Raceway): Qualifying

-Qualifying was held on Saturday, October 26, at 5:00 PM PST.
+Qualifying was held on Saturday, October 26, at 5:00 p.m.
+PST.
 The qualifying system used is a multi-car, multi-lap based system.
 All drivers will be on track for a 20-minute timed session, and whoever sets the fastest time in that session will win the pole.

 Sean Hingorani, driving for Venturini Motorsports, would score the pole for the race, with a lap of 18.218, and a speed of 98.803 mph.